-There is a lack of evidence to guide choice of criteria and methods for prioritising topics, although the criteria used by guideline development organisations are broadly similar.2 Guideline topics selected for inclusion in the SIGN programme are chosen on the basis of the burden of disease, the existence of variation in practice, and the potential to improve outcome.
+There is a lack of evidence to guide choice of criteria and methods for prioritising topics, although the criteria used by guideline development organisations are broadly similar.2 Guideline topics selected for inclusion in the SIGN programme are chosen on the basis of the burden of disease, the existence of variation in practice and health outcomes, and the potential to improve outcome.
 The following criteria are considered by SIGN in selecting and prioritising topics for guideline development:

-- Areas of clinical uncertainty as evidenced by wide variation in practice or outcomes. - Conditions where effective treatment is proven and where mortality or morbidity can be reduced. - latrogenic diseases or interventions carrying significant risks. - Clinical priority areas for NHSScotland. - The perceived need for the guideline, as indicated by a network of relevant stakeholders.
+- clinical priority areas for NHSScotland - areas of clinical uncertainty as evidenced by wide variation in practice or outcomes - conditions where effective treatment is proven and where mortality or morbidity can be reduced - iatrogenic diseases or interventions carrying significant risks - the perceived need for the guideline, as indicated by a network of relevant stakeholders.